Two-alternative forced choice: Biases in decision making

 It is possible to introduce biases in decision making in the 2AFC task.
 For example, if one stimulus occurs with more frequency than the other, then the frequency of exposure to the stimuli may influence the participant's beliefs about the probability of the occurrence of the alternatives.
 Introducing biases in the 2AFC task is used to modulate decision making and examine the underlying processes.

 Models of decision making

 The 2AFC task has yielded consistent behavioral results on decision-making, which lead to the development of theoretical and computational models of the dynamics and results of decision-making.

-Normal distribution model

-The optimal strategy in a 2AFC task for univariate normal stimuli from categories $a$ and $b$ is to classify between the two joint bivariate normal distributions $ab$ and $ba$.
-The probability of the correct choice is 0.74 here.

-Suppose the two stimuli $x_1$ and $x_2$ in the 2AFC task are random variables from two different categories $a$ and $b$, and the task is to decide which was which.
-A common model is to assume that the stimuli came from normal distributions $N(\mu_a, \sigma_a)$ and $N(\mu_b, \sigma_b)$.
-Under this normal model, the optimal decision strategy (of the ideal observer) is to decide which of two bivariate normal distributions is more likely to produce the tuple $x_1, x_2$: the joint distributions of $a$ and $b$, or of $b$ and $a$.